Showing 1-20 of 160 products

 Note: While this guide focuses on membership management for nonprofits, clubs and similar associations, it's important to understand that there are other industries that require this type of functionality.
 For example, software products for fitness clubs, campus recreation centers and sports clubs also incorporate membership management features.
 This type of software is described in our club membership buyer's guide.

-At its core, membership software is a database for hosting member contact details and interactions, payment due dates, relevant interests and more.
+Membership software is a database for hosting member contact details and interactions, payment due dates, relevant interests and more.
 Its purpose is to simplify business management tasks and communications for membership-based organizations.

 Functionality varies greatly from product to product.
 Some are built specifically for small organizations, with modules that are no-frills and easy to use.
 Others are geared toward very large organizations and come with more technical capabilities to support things such as events, committees, awards and continuing education.